 Blockchain projects resulting from hard forks

-A soft fork is a backward-compatible upgrade, meaning that the upgraded nodes can still communicate with the non-upgraded ones.
+A soft fork is a backward-compatible upgrade, meaning the upgraded nodes can still communicate with the non-upgraded ones.

 To put it simply: a soft fork is an improvement of the blockchain's performance, with the old and new protocols functioning harmoniously in the same network.

-Soft forks do not result in separation of the blockchain into autonomous networks, the release of new coins, or any other fundamental changes.
+Soft forks do not result in the separation of the blockchain into autonomous networks, the release of new coins, or any other fundamental changes.